ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 That is the way every seeming failure will work out for you, if you keep your faith, hold to your purpose, have gratitude, and do - every day - all that can be done that day, doing each separate act in a successful manner.

 When you make a failure, it is because you have not asked for enough.
-Keep on, and a larger thing than you were seeking will certainly come to you.
+Keep on, and a larger thing then you were seeking will certainly come to you.
 Remember this.

 You will not fail because you lack the necessary talent to do what you wish to do.
 If you go on as I have directed, you will develop all the talent that is necessary to the doing of your work.

 It is not within the scope of this book to deal with the science of cultivating talent, but it is as certain and simple as the process of getting rich.

-## Chapter sixteen: Some Cautions and Concluding Observations
+## CHAPTER SIXTEEN: Some Cautions and Concluding Observations

 However, do not hesitate or waver for fear that when you come to any certain place you will fail for lack of ability.
 Keep right on, and when you come to that place, the ability will be furnished to you.
 The same source of ability which enabled the untaught Lincoln to do the greatest work in government ever accomplished by a single man is open to you.
 You may draw upon all the mind there is for wisdom to use in meeting the responsibilities which are laid upon you.
 Go on in full faith.